Transparency

 - Source weights are set on industry-wide criteria (anti-fraud, verification, sample size, transparency) — never per firm.

-- If we remove or add a source, every firm in the directory is recalculated under the same rules.
+- If we add or remove a source, every firm in the directory is recalculated under the same rules.

 - The Bayesian prior (C = 50, m = 3.5) applies uniformly to every firm.